yugandhar-pathi/ember-react/README.md

 });
 ```

-6. So we are all set, you will observe that your app will run fine now but your eslint will complain about jsx code.
-Let's resolve that as well.
+5. We are all set with the app now, but your eslint will complain about jsx code.
+Let's educate eslint as well.

 ```
 npm install --save-dev eslint-plugin-babel eslint-plugin-react babel-eslint